SydneyUniLibrary/sierra-record-check-digit/README.md

 calcCheckDigit('i4105199@abcde') // => throws Error
 ```

-`calcCheckDigit` presumes the given record number does not have a the check digit. `calcCheckDigit` will give the wrong
+`calcCheckDigit` presumes the given record number does not have a check digit. `calcCheckDigit` will give the wrong
-result if you give it a record number that does have a check digit then.
-If you're lucky it might throw an error, but
+result if you give it a record number that does have a check digit.
-don't count on it.

 ### addCheckDigit